jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (a) require that the bond be given before the consent is exercised or at any other time:
   (b) provide that the liability of the holder of the consent be not limited to the amount of the bond:
   (c) require the bond to be given to secure performance of conditions of the consent, including conditions relating to any adverse effects on the environment or existing interests that become apparent during or after the expiry of the consent:
-  (d) require the holder of the consent to provide such security as the EPA thinks fit for the performance of any condition of the bond:
+  (d) require the holder of the consent to provide such security as the marine consent authority thinks fit for the performance of any condition of the bond:
-  (e) require the holder of the consent to provide a guarantor (acceptable to the EPA) to bind itself to pay for the carrying out of a condition in the event of a default by the holder or the occurrence of an adverse environmental effect requiring remedy:
+  (e) require the holder of the consent to provide a guarantor (acceptable to the marine consent authority) to bind itself to pay for the carrying out of a condition in the event of a default by the holder or the occurrence of an adverse environmental effect requiring remedy:
-  (f) provide that the bond may be varied, cancelled, or renewed at any time by agreement between the holder and the EPA.
+  (f) provide that the bond may be varied, cancelled, or renewed at any time by agreement between the holder and the marine consent authority.
-(3) If the EPA considers that an adverse effect may continue or arise at any time after the expiration of a marine consent, the EPA may require that a bond continue for a specified period that the EPA thinks fit.
+(3) If the marine consent authority considers that an adverse effect may continue or arise at any time after the expiration of a marine consent, the marine consent authority may require that a bond continue for a specified period that the marine consent authority thinks fit.

 ### 66 Monitoring conditions
 (1) A condition imposed under section 63(2)﻿(a)﻿(iii) may require the consent holder to do 1 or more of the following: